-FSGA Women's One-Days is a series of four-ball events just for women.
+FSGA Women's One-Days is a series of team events just for women.
 Women with an active Florida GHIN handicap index of 34.0 index or less are eligible to compete in a friendly competition on great courses around the state.

 - Each player will use their playing handicap for the day (see below for handicap allowances and calculation)